agr01/SP_Messaging_App/readme.md

 - To change the allowed neighbourhood servers, modify the 2 arrays function ```setupNeighbourhood```.
 A neighbourhood server will have an address and a publicKey, one in each array respectively.
 The array indexes of servers will match.

 There is also the option of running more than server using the same code.
 2 sample .env files have been provided.
 To run these, 2 separate terminals are required.
-In each, run one of the following
+In each, run one of the following:

 ```node server.js server1.env``` -> Runs localhost:3000

 ```node server.js server2.env``` -> Runs localhost:3001

 ## Manually Running the Client